cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/orchid-gpu-cluster.md

 {{< image src="img/docs/gpu-cluster-orchid/file-NZmhCFPJx9.png" caption="ORCHID GPU cluster" >}}

+Notes:

+- `gpuhost015` and `gpuhost016` are the two largest nodes with 64 CPUs and 8 GPUs each.
-Note: the actual number of nodes may vary slightly over time due to operational reasons.
+- the actual number of nodes may vary slightly over time due to operational reasons.
 You can check which nodes are available by checking the `STATE` column in `sinfo --partition=orchid`.

 ## Request access to ORCHID